itabulous/slate/source/index.html.md

 This section explains how to authenticate as a Link developer in order to create users, return offers, and submit applications on the Link network.

-Developer authentication is required to access any of the Link API endpoints, and each endpoint requires a **developer_id** be passed as a POST parameter with all requests.
+Developer authentication is required to access any of the Link API endpoints, and each endpoint requires a `developer_id` be passed as a POST parameter with all requests.

 You can register for a developer ID [here](https:link.ledge.me/register).

 # Config

-Ledge
+Ledge provides various endpoints to populate user input fields that contain a pre-defined list of options.
+These config endpoints are already integrated into the drop-in modules included with the Link SDKs; however, if you are building your own custom UI, it is important to integrate the config endpoints appropriately.

 ## Available Loan Purposes